 “Undesirable Elements exists as an open framework that can be brought to any community, and be tailored to suit the needs and issues facing that community.
 Each production is made with a local host organization, a theater, museum, university, arts center, or community organization, with local participants testifying to their real lives and experiences” says Zatz, emphasizing the community partnerships created with an Undesirable Elements production.
 “It is a deeply collaborative process, one that requires the establishment of significant trust, and constantly seeks to balance artistic vision with the need to honor the authentic voices and stories of the participants.”

 The Undesirable Elements series is an expansive geographic endeavor, with productions in New York, Seattle, Rotterdam, Tokyo, Chicago, Wisconsin, Berlin, and more.
-The Undesirable Elements form evolved from shared geographic experiences in its early work to shared lived experiences with the catalyzing Children of War in 2002, highlighting youth’s experiences of civil turmoil and domestic trauma from countries around the world.
+The Undesirable Elements form evolved from shared geographic experiences in its early work to shared lived experiences with the catalyzing Children of War in 2002, highlighting experiences of civil turmoil and domestic trauma on youth from countries around the world.
 From there, the Undesirable Elements series continued centering communities with diverse geographies, ages, races, socio-economic statuses, and ultimately stories.
-For example, 2018’s Undesirable Elements/Dearborn, centering Arab American Muslim women in in Dearborn, Michigan, managed to use the intersection of place, race, gender, and religion as the anchor of its performance.
+For example, 2018’s Undesirable Elements/Dearborn creating in partnership with Arab American National Museum, centering Arab American Muslim women in in Dearborn, Michigan, managed to use the intersection of place, race, gender, and religion as the anchor of its performance.

 The Undesirable Elements project has had over 60 productions nationally and internationally, ranging beyond its titular theme to uplifting common identities.
 Its methodology strives to always be in partnership with communities and to invite collaboration with artists and team members to utilize for their own practice and communities.
 As such, a training model was created so that other people, artists and non-artists alike, can bring its pedagogy to their communities.
 Out of the Undesirable Elements series was born the Secret Histories arts education program, an in-school residency through Ping Chong and Company where the company brings the Undesirable Elements methods to New York City students and young audiences.
-The company has also created videos, toolkits, and workshops to expand the impact of the work beyond theatrical settings.
+Partnerships can extend beyond creating and presenting new work.
+For example, PCC developed a national program to train non-arts organizations to create their own theatrical productions modeled on PCC’s Secret Survivors production, featuring the voices and experiences of child sexual abuse survivors.
+These productions have become tools for community-based dialogue and action.
+PCC also celebrates a twenty-plus year partnership with youth leadership organization Global Kids to create after school residencies uplifting stories and cultural histories of NYC youth, led by teaching artist and original UE cast member Emerald Trinket Monsod.
+The company has created videos, toolkits, workshops and a book to expand the impact of the work beyond theatrical settings.

 Alisa Solomon ends her introduction to Undesirable Elements: Real People, Real Lives, Real Theater by saying that UE “present[s] Americans who are neither to be despised and feared nor to be superficially celebrated.
 But to be attended to, recognized, and heard.”
 And in being heard, Undesirable Elements is designed to transform for the needs of a community.
 And in moments where it is harder to stand in truth, it is these theater forms we can lean on for those that come after us.